ShiJbey/minerva/docs/world-generation.md

 ## Step 1: World Map Generation

 Minerva simulates the world as a cartesian grid of cells.
-Each cell contains a single settlement.
+Each cell contains a single territory.

-## Step 2: Generating Settlements
+## Step 2: Generating Territories

 TBD